microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 ## Change log
 Default runtime image is continuously updated, and here we record the new features and fixed bugs of each image version.

+### 20240319.v1

+#### New features

+- Add param "seed" to LLM tool chat api

+### 20240313.v1

+#### Bugs fixed

+- Fix the bug that call flow with a flow function will fail.
+- Mark the error type as user error If a run is archived before processing by runtime.
+- Return error response when start async flow got not 200 status.

 ### 20240306.v5

 #### New features